 My family loves this recipe just the way it is but you can easily alter it to make it your own.
 Make sure you come back and let us know if you try any other variations by leaving a comment.

-Print your this Crock Pot Chicken Enchiladas Casserole Recipe below:
+Print Crockpot Chicken Enchiladas Casserole recipe below:

 Crock pot Chicken Enchilada casserole